Privacy Policy

 We may disclose personal data to comply with legal obligations, protect our rights and interests, or ensure the safety of our users and the public.

-Withdrawing Consent
+Withdrawing Consent:

-This supplements the NACUA Privacy Statement and applies to personal data defined as “consumer health data” subject to the Washington State My Health My Data Act (MHMDA), the Nevada Health Data Privacy Act (NHDPA), or other applicable state consumer health privacy law.
+This supplements the NACUA Privacy Statement and applies to personal data defined as “consumer health data” subject to the Washington State My Health My Data Act (MHMDA), the Nevada Health Data Privacy Act (NHDPA), or other applicable state consumer health privacy laws.

-Consumer Health Data We Collect
+Consumer Health Data We Collect:

 As described above in Data Collection and Usage, we collect categories of information that could be considered consumer health data, including: